iamprmgvyt/All-In-One/README.md

 /ticket → Create and manage support tickets.

-/domain → Check if a domain is available(soon)
+/domain → Check if a domain is available